 What is NOT included in the tour

-- Any other which not mentioned in the inclusion list.
+- Any cost or services not mentioned in the Inclusions

 - 1 Pair of Thermal